ultralytics/ultralytics/docs/en/integrations/sony-mct.md

 ## Introduction to Sony MCT

 Sony's Model Compression Toolkit (MCT) is a powerful tool for optimizing deep learning models through quantization and pruning.
 It supports various quantization methods and provides advanced algorithms to reduce model size and computational complexity without significantly sacrificing accuracy.
 MCT is particularly useful for deploying models on resource-constrained devices, ensuring efficient inference and reduced latency.

 ### IMX 500 Converter Tool

 The IMX 500 Converter Tool is integral to the MCT framework, allowing the conversion of models for deployment on Raspberry Pi AI Cameras that feature the Sony IMX500 sensor.
-This tool facilitates the transition of YOLOv8 models processed through Ultralytics software, ensuring they are compatible and perform efficiently on the specified hardware.
+This tool facilitates the transition of Ultralytics YOLOv8 models processed through Ultralytics software, ensuring they are compatible and perform efficiently on the specified hardware.
 The export procedure following model quantization involves the generation of binary files that encapsulate essential data and device-specific configurations, streamlining the deployment process on the Raspberry Pi AI Camera.

 !!! warning

     The IMX 500 Converter Tool is only available for linux and raspberry pi os and requires `JVM>=17`.

 ## Usage Examples

-Export a YOLOv8 model to MCT format and run inference with the exported model.
+Export an Ultralytics YOLOv8 model to MCT format and run inference with the exported model.

 !!! example